Wix Review Highlights

 Want to sell products through your website?
 Then Wix is ideal – as long as you don’t have Amazon-sized ambitions.

-If you want to open a small store selling a few different products, then the Wix eCommerce plan is amazing value at just $17/month.
-It’s a better deal than similar plans from Weebly and Squarespace.
+If you want to open a small store selling a few different products, then the Wix’s eCommerce plans are amazing value priced from $20 to $35/month.

 But if you’ve got big global ambitions for your store, you may need an ecommerce specialist like Shopify.